ChuaCheowHuan/bayesian_ML/README.md

 # What's in this repository?

+This repository contains the following Bayesian based machine learning
+implementations:

-This repository contains the implementation of GMM (Gaussian mixture model) clustering with EM (expectation maximization) algorithm & using variational lower bound as a stopping criterion.
+(1) GMM (Gaussian mixture model) clustering

+(2) Variational Autoencoders (VAE) with mnist dataset

 ---

+GMM (Gaussian mixture model) clustering with EM (expectation maximization) algorithm & using variational lower bound as a stopping criterion.

 The following are implemented: